Golf Tutorials

 Final Thoughts

-Controlling the low point in your swing is the code to unlocking consistent ball striking, taking beautiful divots with your irons, and hitting powerful, ascending drives.
+Controlling the low point in your swing is the key to unlocking consistent ball striking, taking beautiful divots with your irons, and hitting powerful, ascending drives.
 It's about letting go of the impulse to "lift" the ball and instead trusting that a proper weight shift and body rotation will position the bottom of your swing perfectly for a pure strike.

 We know that translating swing concepts into real-world feel on the course can be challenging.
 That's why we've designed our coaching to give you instant clarity.
 When you’re faced with a tough lie, you can send a picture of your ball's position to Caddie AI and get immediate, intelligent advice on the best shot to play - a decision that often hinges on adjusting your low point.
 While you're practicing, you can ask for specific drills or explanations about your contact issues, getting the kind of simple, personalized feedback that helps you dial in your swing and play with unwavering confidence.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like